Lunatask

 Conclusion

-Lunatask is not a perfect app.
+Lunatask isn’t a perfect app.
 The mobile experience could be better, it lacks collaboration features, and the notes are basic.
 But if you’re a solopreneur or someone who struggles with focus and priorities, it offers something few other apps do: a complete overview of your life in one place.

-For $1 per month you get tasks, habits, journaling, and relationship management in one app.
+For $ 6 per month you get tasks, habits, journaling, and relationship management in one app.
 That’s a good deal if you’re looking for that combination.
-But if you mainly work on your phone or collaborate with others, look at alternatives.
-I’ve been using Lunatask for three months now and it has really improved my workflow, but I mainly work on desktop and on my own.
+But if you mostly work on your phone or collaborate with others, look at alternatives.
+I’ve been using Lunatask for three months now and it has really improved my workflow, but I also mainly work on desktop and by myself.

 Pricing & Plans